whirlwind119/rcos-status-updates/fall_2018/week_09.md

 > In this section, you can write about what you have planned for next week.

-I will try to balance the enemies to make them neither broken nor too weak.
+I will implement these enemies into the game and balance them to make them neither broken nor too weak.

 ## Anything Blocking?